 The global geo-fencing market is projected to reach $15.97 billion by 2033, growing at 21.49% annually.
 Why?
 Because geo-fencing lets businesses target customers at exactly the right place and time — when they’re most likely to buy.
-This guide explains what geo-fencing is, how it works, and how your business can use it to drive foot traffic and sales.
+This guide explains what geo-fencing is, how it works, what it costs, and how your business can use it to drive foot traffic and sales.

 Geo-fencing (also spelled “geofencing” or “geo fencing”) is a location-based marketing technology that creates virtual boundaries around real-world geographic areas.
 When a mobile device enters or exits this boundary — called a geo-fence — it triggers an automated action, such as sending a push notification, text message, or targeted ad to that device.